 The financial statements of the Group have been prepared in accordance with the Indian Accounting Standards (Ind AS) and the relevant provisions of the Act (to the extent notified).
-The Ind AS are prescribed under Section 133 of the Act read with Rule 3 of the 2.3 Basis of Consolidation Companies (Indian Accounting Standards) Rules, 2015 and relevant amendment rules issued thereafter.
+The Ind AS are prescribed under Section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and relevant amendment rules issued thereafter.